Skip navigation

 Therapy animals have been shown to offer significant benefits to the people they visit.
 For instance, one study demonstrated the positive effects of therapy dogs on the families of children undergoing cancer treatments.
 The dogs helped reduce anxiety for both the children and their parents.
 They also improved communication between parents and doctors, which can lead to better care.

 Wondering how to register a pet as a therapy pet?
-You can look into a reputable therapy animal organization like Pet Partners, which is affiliated with the ASPCA.
-There you can find program requirements and information on registering your pet as a therapy animal.
+You can look into a reputable therapy animal organization to learn about program requirements and information on registering your pet as a therapy animal.

 Meet Winnie